-The FASNY Firemen’s Home is dedicated to providing a home-like setting and personalized care for those volunteer firefighters who have served their communities, but can no longer care for themselves.
+The FASNY Firefighter’s Home is dedicated to providing a home-like setting and personalized care for those volunteer firefighters who have served their communities, but can no longer care for themselves.

-Governed by the Firemen’s Association of the State of New York (FASNY) Board of Directors and guided by an appointed Board of Trustees, the Firemen’s Home has been the only facility in the world exclusively dedicated to volunteer firefighters for more than 125 years.
+Governed by the Firefighters Association of the State of New York (FASNY) Board of Directors and guided by an elected Board of Trustees, the Firefighter’s Home has been the only facility in the world exclusively dedicated to volunteer firefighters for more than 125 years.

-The history of the Firemen’s Home begins with the story of George Washington Anderson, a self-made business man, a member of the Brooklyn Bridge Trustees and, most importantly, a dedicated volunteer firefighter.
+The history of the Firefighter’s Home begins with the story of George Washington Anderson, a self-made business man, a member of the Brooklyn Bridge Trustees and, most importantly, a dedicated volunteer firefighter.

 Anderson was born in New York City January 24, 1834.
 He joined the Phoenix Hose Co.
 No. 22 located at 77 Canal Street in Manhattan’s lower East Side on March 20, 1854.
 Firefighter Anderson was the company Secretary, then Treasurer, and was serving as company Foreman when the volunteers were disbanded in 1865.